nightbot/docs/commands/regulars.md

 > !regulars delete `username`

-`username` is the name of a user you wish to remove as a regular
+`username` is the username of the person you wish to remove as a regular.
+In the case of YouTube, it would be the user's YouTube channel URL.

 ### Example